Match Play Final Leigh Coutie d. Roger Horn (3&2)

 A diverse and challenging Golfing Program is developed annually and includes several annual Championship Events and Seasonal Plates, Medal Days, occasional Novelty Events and inter club competitions with other mens and ladies clubs.

 Normal intra club playing days are either Stroke, Stableford or Par competitions.
-Other formats such as 4 Ball Best Ball (4BBB), Ambrose, Super Par & Chapman Pairs also are featured throughout the Program.
+Other formats such as 4 Ball Best Ball (4BBB), Ambrose, Super Par & Chapman Pairs are also featured throughout the Program.
 There is an annual Match Play Championship for 32 qualifiers.

-In short, Members are fully challenged with a variety of golfing formats developed by the Match Committee within the disciplines of established playing Protocols.
+In short, members are fully challenged with a variety of golfing formats developed by the Match Committee within the disciplines of established playing protocols.

 9 Hole competition